 The confocal facility of the CCMI is a shared resource that offers confocal, two-photon microscopy, light sheet microscopy, swept field microscopy and super-resolution imaging services to Yale investigators.
 It provides access and training to all microscopes, related equipment and image workstations.

-Michael H. Nathanson, Professor of Medicine and Cell Biology
+Michael H. Nathanson, MD, PhD, Gladys Phillips Crofoot Professor of Medicine and Professor of Cell Biology

-Al Mennone, Research Associate of Internal Medicine/Section of Digestive Diseases
+Mateus Guerra, PhD, Research Scientist of Internal Medicine/Section of Digestive Diseases